How to Request an Academic Appeal

 Students who feel they have received a prejudiced or capricious academic evaluation may submit an academic appeal request.
-Before students submit this request, students must have appealed to the instructor, department chair and appropriate dean.
+Before students can request a formal academic appeal, students must have appealed to the instructor, department chair, and appropriate dean.

-To submit an academic appeal, students must complete an Academic Appeals Request Form (PDF), adhere to the Academic Appeal Guidelines (PDF) and submit the Request Form and any additional materials to the Office of the Dean of Student Life.
+To submit an academic appeal, students must complete an Academic Appeal Request Form, adhere to the Academic Appeal Guidelines (PDF) and submit the Request Form and any additional materials to the Office of the Dean of Student Life.

 The Academic Appeals Board will review the appeal, gather additional information if necessary, and determine whether the appeal falls within their purview.
 The Academic Appeals Board is limited to only hearing appeals regarding a prejudiced or capricious academic evaluation.

 The hearings are coordinated by the Academic Appeals Board Chair and are conducted as follows: